 Also, read the parking signs.
-I once saw a guy get a sizeable ticket for parking a trailer in a no trailer parking area.
+I once saw a guy get a sizeable ticket for parking a trailer in the upper parking lot of the Acacia recreation area, marked “no trailer parking.”

-If you are looking for a great place to kayak in Arizona, be sure to check out Canyon Lake.
+If you are looking for a great place to kayak in Arizona, check out Canyon Lake.

-An excellent spot to launch your kayak is Butcher Jones Recreation Area, a few miles north of the marina.
+Butcher Jones Recreation Area, a few miles north of the marina, is an excellent spot to launch your kayak.